You’re definitely asking yourself questions and we like staying ahead of the game. So here you’re going to find some answers.

 Nothing.
 You don’t have to be a brainiac to pass the test.
 We’re not going to ask you about the Seven Kings of Rome or the second law of thermodynamics (even though it’s always good to know about these things without looking them up on Wikipedia).
 Remember though, for us it counts more if you have travelled across the Balkans via Interrail than if you graduated from high school with the highest mark.
 If you have always read books and comics, seen films at the cinema or watched lots of TV series, if you are into social networks and, all in all, the world around you makes you curious and thrilled, you’ll be fine.

-Do I really have to come over to Turin to do the test?
+Do I have to come over to Turin to do the test?

-No. You can also do it on one of the dates when we will be in different parts of Italy.
-If you’re a foreigner or you’re Italian but live abroad you can do it online.
+No. If you’re a foreigner or you’re Italian but live abroad you can do it online.

-Is there an oral interview after the test?
+Is there an oral interview in addition to the test?

-No, but after you do the test we’re going to have a long chat so you can ask us as many questions you want.
+Yes, we’ll fix a Skype call to say hi and to get to know each other better; you can also ask us as many questions you want.
 We’ll to try to clear up all your doubts.

 How does assessment work?

 Fill in the Application Form online: when we receive it, we are going to send you the test.
-You will have one week time to do it and send it back to us.
-If you do it very well, you’ll be offered a scholarship.
+You’ll have to complete seven different tests, one for each College.
+You will have ten days to complete it and send it back to us.
+You’ll have to pass four tests on a total of seven to be admitted; you’ll have to get straight A’s in four tests to win a scholarship.

 I didn’t pass the test.
 Can I do it again?